felixleopoldo/benchpress/docs/source/json_overview.rst

 I) Data analysis (fixed data)
 ---------------------------------

-Here we use `2005_sachs_2_cd3cd28icam2_log_std.csv <https://github.com/felixleopoldo/benchpress/blob/master/resources/data/mydatasets/2005_sachs_2_cd3cd28icam2_log_std.csv>`_, which is the logged and standardized version of the 2nd dataset from Sachs et. al 2005, and is contain
+Here we use `2005_sachs_2_cd3cd28icam2_log_std.csv <https://github.com/felixleopoldo/benchpress/blob/master/resources/data/mydatasets/2005_sachs_2_cd3cd28icam2_log_std.csv>`_, which is the logged and standardized version of the 2nd dataset from :footcite:t:`doi:10.1126/science.1105809`, and is contain

 .. code-block:: json